 Can chia seeds help with constipation?

-Since they help bind liquids and are rich in fiber and healthy fats, chia seeds can be a helpful food to have in the mix for chronic or occasional constipation.
-(Be sure to offer a lot of liquids too because increasing fiber without additional hydration may not help constipation and could even make it worse.)
+Since they help bind liquids and are rich in fiber and healthy fats, chia seeds can be a helpful food to have in the mix for chronic or occasional toddler constipation.
+(Be sure to offer a lot of liquids too because increasing fiber without hydrating foods or liquids may not help constipation and could even make it worse.)

 How much chia seeds can you eat in a day?